 Arrive in Denver, CO.
-Check into hotel for a two night stay.
+Check into hotel for a one night stay.
 Dinner tonight will be on own.

 Ending the day you are in Grand Junction for Overnight and dinner at a local restaurant.
 (B,D)

 Today starts with a three hour Jeep Tour over 12,000 foot Corkscrew Pass into the Red Mountains.
 You ride beside high mountain cliffs over hanging mining trails where the clear air and the color of the red mountains are simply astonishing.
 This jeep ride has been the highlight of our train tour for many of our past travelers.
 A picnic lunch will be included today.

 The jeep tour ends in Historic Silverton, CO where you board train #2 the Silverton-Durango Railroad.
 This steam locomotive travels along the Animas River winding through spectacular & breathtaking canyons in the remote wilderness of San Juan National Forest.
 You may feel as though you are reliving history as you travel on the same tracks that miners, cowboys and settlers of the Old West took over a century ago.

 You end the day in Pagosa Springs, CO for an overnight stay.
 Dinner is included this evening at the Gazpacho Restaurant featuring Traditional

 Early this morning you travel to Chama, NM for a ride on train #3 The Cumbres & Toltec Railroad.
 Perhaps the most beautiful ride in America, it is rugged, narrow gauge, coal-fired, steam powered mountain railroad traversing 64 miles of unparalleled scenery.
 You climb through an unspoiled landscape, past historic railroad structures dating back to the turn of the twentieth century.
 You enjoy the grandeur of the Rocky Mountains as this sure-footed locomotives rolls through tunnels, above deep gorges and over Cumbres Pass.
 A stop is made for lunch at the lonely Osier Dining Hall near the halfway point.
 Then you ride across the border back into Colorado at Antonito.